The mistake that some people make when getting a puppy is not doing enough research about the dog they are interested in.

 See how the puppy’s parents interact with the breeder also.
 If any of the dogs shy away or act strangely towards the breeder, it is a good indication that the breeder may not be treating the dogs correctly.

-If they seem like they are responsible with caring for the dogs, check and see if the breeder has information about the parent dog’s health, immunization records of the puppy, and information about whether or not they have been spayed or neutered.
+If they seem like they are responsible for caring for the dogs, check and see if the breeder has information about the parent dog’s health, immunization records of the puppy, and information about whether or not they have been spayed or neutered.

 If they have all of this and are very knowledgeable about Chesties, they are a good breeder to buy from.